 I don’t mean take selfies and post them on Instagram.
 Self-love runs deeper than showing your child how to pose and pout for strangers.

 Parents who reward and praise themselves when they achieve something give themselves and their children a strong chance of modeling their achievements on how they handled yours.

 ‘The Book You Wished Your Parents Had Read’ is available now and is a global bestseller.
 This excellent book can teach you how to improve your parenting skills.
 It is more than just a good read.
 It is a vital tool to hold and one I feel all parents need.

-Self-love is more than washing your hair or eating well (although those things are important!)
-It is how you talk to yourself, keep going and encourage yourself, particularly when times get tough, or we feel challenged.
-Giving your energy to a ‘glass half full’ outlook will encourage a growth mindset.
+Self-love is more than washing your hair or eating well (although those things are essential!)
+It is how you talk to yourself, keep going and encourage yourself, particularly when times get tough, or you feel challenged.
+Giving your energy to a ‘glass half full’ outlook will promote a growth mindset.

 Help them find the fun in feeling the waves between their toes and support them when they come home from school with a project or homework.
 If learning is treated as fun and manageable, they will develop positive coping strategies.

 Gaga about golf?
 Fanatical about football?
 Maybe you are a passionate piano player.
 Whatever your hobby is, let your child know!

 Parenting is about modeling positive behavior and allowing your experiences to provide an opportunity for your child to learn their own identity.

 Having hobbies is a vital parenting skill to have.
 You are teaching your child that it is OK to love and be passionate about something and explore that in their development.